 Choosing the Right Window Treatments

 Fundamentally, blinds, shades, and shutters all serve the same purpose.
 They control “privacy or light — or both,” says Shane Inman, Houzz contributor and president and senior principal interior designer of The Inman Company.
 And, as we have already discussed, window treatments also play an important role in interior design.
-But which makes the most sense for you?
+But when it comes to choosing between blinds vs. shades vs. shutters,which makes the most sense for you?
 Well, that is entirely dependent on a few key factors: personal preference, budget, and placement.